Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 }
 ```

-Equivalent logic has been added to the form page as well.
+Equivalent logic has been added to the form page.
 This page will be hidden when the option for *not* meeting the service requirements is selected (the value of the `bekreftelse` component is `false`).

 ```json{linenos=false,hl_lines=["6-13"]}